-The proceeds of the Series 2023 New Money Bonds will be used for the purpose of providing funds to, among other things: (a) finance or refinance the costs of the planning, engineering, design, acquisition, equipping and construction and "APPENDX A - REPORT OF THE JARPORT CONSULTANT - ARPORT FACILITIES AND CAPITAL PLAN - Capital Improvement Plan - Capital Plan to 2029 (as defined herein); (b) Fund deposits to the applicable subaccounts of the Debt Service Reserve Accounts to meet the sense to the series 2023 General Revenue Bonds and the Series 2023 New Money Hybrid PFC Bonds; and (c) pay certain costs of its plantation and applicable subaccounts of the Debt Service Reserve Accounts to meet the series 2023 New Money Hybrid PFC Bonds; and (c) pay certain costs of its suance with respect to the Series 2023 New Money Bonds.
-See "PLAN OF FINANCE - 2023 Project," "ESTIMATED SOURCES AND USES OF FUNDS, "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2023 BONDS - Debt Service Reserve Account," and "CAPITAL PLAN TO 2029" herein and "APPENDIX A - REPORT OF THE AIRPORT CONSULTANT - AIRPORT FACILITIES AND CAPITAL PLAN - Capital Improvement Plan - Capital Plan to 2029" attached hereto.
+The proceeds of the Series 2024 Bonds will be used for the purpose of providing funds to, among other things: (a) finance or refinance the costs of the planning, engineering, design, acquisition, equipping and construction of all or a portion of the 2024 Project (as defined herein), which constitutes a portion of the Capital Plan to 2030 (as defined herein); (b) fund deposits to the applicable subaccounts of the Debt Service Reserve Account to meet the Debt Service Reserve Requirement related to the Series 2024 Bonds; and (c) pay certain costs of issuance with respect to the Series 2024 Bonds.
+See "PLAN OF FINANCE," "ESTIMATED SOURCES AND USES OF FUNDS, "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2024 BONDS - Debt Service Reserve Account," and "CAPITAL PLAN TO 2030" herein and "APPENDIX A - REPORT OF THE AIRPORT CONSULTANT - AIRPORT FACILITIES AND CAPITAL PLAN - Capital Plan to 2030" attached hereto.